-Field Description GE2 Port Function Specify the function of the AP port:Client.
-This option is displayed when one of the AP Radios is configured as a Client Bridge.
-The WLAN assignment dialog displays an option to specify the GE2 assignment.BackupLAG (Link Aggregation Group) Link aggregation combines network connections to increase throughput and to provide redundancy in case of link failure.
+Field Description GE2 Port Function Note: Ports on the Universal APs are labeled with the prefix ETH.
+Specify the function of the second AP Ethernet port: Client.
+Indicates that the client port is enabled on the AP.
+The client option is used in the following scenarios: When an AP radio is configured as a Client Bridge.
+Extreme Campus Controller automatically sets the GE2 port to Client when Client Bridge is configured.
+To leverage the second port of the access point as a Client port, allowing pass-through access to attached clients.
+Client access is subject to policy.
+This capability is also utilized in support of work group meshing.
+A GE2 Client port is supported on the following access points: AP3xx, AP4xx, and AP5xx AP3965 When the GE2 Port is set to Client, the WLAN assignment dialog displays an option to specify the GE2 assignment, and the Wired Ports tab is available from the AP Profile.
+AP Ethernet port traffic backup (fail over) between GE1 and GE2 LAG (Link Aggregation Group) Link aggregation combines network connections to increase throughput and to provide redundancy in case of link failure.
 Requires that both ports negotiate to the same speed (1 Gbps).
-Note: LAG is supported on ExtremeWireless AP39xx and 11ax APs in a Centralized site.
+Note: LAG is supported on ExtremeWireless AP39xx and 11ax APs.
+LAG is not supported on AP305C, AP410C, and AP460C.
 You can override the configuration Profile setting for one or more individual APs from the Advanced > Overrides dialog for the selected AP.

-Field Description AP Log Level Specify the message level you want included in the AP log.
+Log Level Specify the message level you want included in the AP log.
 Valid values are: Emergencies - System is unusable.
 Alerts - Take action immediately.
 Critical - Critical condition.
 Errors - Error condition.
 Warnings - Warning condition.
 Notifications - Normal but significant condition.
 Informational - Information only.
 Debugging - Debug-level messages.
-LED Status The LED Status pattern can indicate that the configuration profile has been pushed to the destination appliance.
-Select an LED Status.
-Valid values are: Off LEDs do not light.
-Normal Default mode for all APs.
-Identifies the AP status during the following processes: registration power on boot For APs in a Centralized mode, LEDs are lit solidly.
-Solid Radio is on and services are configured.
-This is Normal mode with the option to show a solid LED pattern.
-This mode is supported on AP3xx, AP4xx, and AP5xx.
-You can override the configuration Profile setting for one or more individual APs from the Advanced > Overrides dialog for the selected AP.

-Table 39: Advanced Configuration n Profile Settings (continued) ---------------------------------- --------------------------------
+Table 41: Advanced C Configuration F Profile Settings (continued) ---------------------- ------------------------ ------------------ -------------